AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 .. exercise:: (advanced but recommended) Connecting-4: SSH configuration

    If you use Linux/MacOS/WSL, set up a ``.ssh/config`` file as shown above.
-Customize it to suit your case.
+Customize it to suit your case. (see above and :doc:`/scicomp/ssh` for more info)

 .. exercise:: (advanced, to fill time) Connecting-5: shell crash
               course